The Stellar decomposition: A compact representation for simplicial complexes and beyond: Background notions

 \section{Background notions}

-In this section, we review notions related to cell and simplicial complexes, the basic combinatorial structures for representing discretized shapes.
-Throughout the paper, we use \sDim\ to denote the dimension of the ambient space, \cDim\ to represent the dimension of the complex and \tDim\ to denote the dimension of a cell from the complex, where $0 \leq \tDim \leq \cDim$, and typically $\cDim \leq \sDim$.
+In this section, we review notions related to cell and simplicial complexes, which are the basic combinatorial structures for representing discretized shapes.
+Throughout the paper, we use \sDim\ to denote the dimension of the ambient space in which the complex is embedded, \cDim\ to represent the dimension of the complex and \tDim\ to denote the dimension of a cell from the complex, where $0 \leq \tDim \leq \cDim$.

 \NOTA{ \felleComment{ \textbf{R}: both cell and simplicial complexes are homeomorphic to a close k-dim ball.
 We can state that as we are in a \emph{discrete} space (discussed it with Ulderico)} }

 A $\tDim$-dimensional \emph{cell} in the $\sDim$-dimensional Euclidean space $\eSpace$ is a subset of $\eSpace$ homeomorphic to a closed $\tDim$-dimensional ball $ B^\tDim = \{ x \in \etSpace : \|x\| \leq 1 \}$.
 A $\cDim$-dimensional \emph{cell complex} $\cC$ in $\eSpace$ is a finite set of cells with disjoint interiors and of dimension at most $\cDim$ such that the boundary of each $\tDim$-cell $\cell$ in $\cC$ consists of the union of other cells of $\cC$ with dimension less than $\tDim$.
 Such cells are referred to as the \emph{faces} of $\cell$.
 A cell which does not belong to the boundary of any other cell in $\cC$ is called a \emph{top cell}. $\cC$ is a \emph{pure} cell complex when all top cells have dimension $\cDim$.
 The subset of $\eSpace$ spanned by the cells of $\cC$ is called the \emph{domain} of $\cC$.
 An example of a pure cell 3-complex is shown in Figure \ref{fig:complexes_examples}(a): all its top cells are 3-cells (tetrahedra).